The Only Major Actors Still Alive From Happy Days

 As Potsie Weber, Richie's endearingly dim best friend, Anson Williams turned what could've been a one-note punchline of a character into a hard-to-pin-down goofball.
 He was nerdier than Richie, but a stand-up guy when it mattered — and, of course, one heck of a singer.
 When Potsie took the stage, his confidence soared.
 Girls (occasionally) swooned, and the live studio audience gamely shrieked like he was Dion's slightly dweeby kid brother.

 Though Williams was never able to build on his "Happy Days" success as an actor, he became an incredibly prolific television director.
 He made his behind-the-camera debut on the ABC Afterschool Special "No Greater Gift," and, between 1987 and 2013, helmed episodes of some of the biggest shows on TV (including "L.A.
 Law," "Beverly Hills 90210," "Melrose Place," "Star Trek: Voyager," and "Lizzie McGuire").
 His last acting credit came in 2016, but he's been busy outside of the entertainment world.
-Williams made an unsuccessful bid for mayor of Ojai, California in 2022, and, more happily, got married for the first time at the age of 73 in 2023.
+Williams made an unsuccessful bid for mayor of Ojai, California in 2022, and got married for the third time at the age of 73 in 2023.
 Don Most was his best man.

 And speaking of...